 Now is your chance to visit the “Garden of France”.
 With over 100 chateaux to choose from, the Loire Valley is a rich plethora of Renaissance and Enlightenment architectural Masterpiece.

-Leave Paris for a day trip outside of the capital city to explore the UNESCO World Heritage Site of Mont Saint-Michel where you’ll visit Mont Saint-Michel’s 10th-century hilltop abbey, and wander the island’s narrow backstreets.
+Leave Paris for a day trip outside of the capital city to explore the UNESCO World Heritage Site of Mont Saint-Michel where you’ll visit The 10th-century’s Mont Saint-Michel hilltop abbey, and wander the island’s narrow backstreets.